ApexPredator-InfoSec/ETBD-OSEP/README.md

 - OS:
 - Initial Foothold:
 - Privilege Escalation:
--NMAP results:
+- NMAP results:

-Webserver:
+- Webserver:
-	• dirb results:
+	- • dirb results:
-	• nikto results:
+	- • nikto results:
-	□ Can you upload anything that will provide a shell?
+	- []□ Can you upload anything that will provide a shell?
-	□ Are there any e-mail addresses listed that can be used to e-mail a client-side attack?
+	- []□ Are there any e-mail addresses listed that can be used to e-mail a client-side attack?
-	□ SQL injection:
+	- []□ SQL injection:
-		○ Can you dump credentials?
+		- ○ Can you dump credentials?
-		○ Can you get a reverse shell?
+		- ○ Can you get a reverse shell?
-	□ Command injection:
+	- [] □ Command injection:

 SQL Server:
 	□ enumerate DB users